BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

     - Conspiracy Theories
 ---

-Diverging from my area of expertise is always a risky endeavor, but since this is a blog rather than a scientific journal, I’m giving myself the liberty to explore and have fun with different ideas (even if the topic is depressing).
+Diverging from my area of expertise is always a risky endeavor, but since this is a blog and not a scientific journal, I’m giving myself the liberty to explore and have fun with different ideas (even if the topic is depressing).
 Often writing helps in transforming the mess into a structured and coherent concept.
 The process of rethinking and reflecting can be invaluable.